o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 ### Add vegetation bending parameters
 We need several parameters to determine how we want our materials to bend:
-* DetailBendFrequency - The frequency of the detail bending.
+* DetailBendingFrequency - The frequency of the detail bending.
-* DetailBendLeafAmplitude - The amplitude in which leaves can bend.
+* DetailBendingLeafAmplitude - The amplitude in which leaves can bend.
-* DetailBendBranchAmplitude - The amplitude in which branches can bend.
+* DetailBendingBranchAmplitude - The amplitude in which branches can bend.
 * WindX -The amount of wind in the x direction.
 * WindY - The amount of wind in the y direction.
 * WindBendingStrength - The amount in which the vegetation bends as a result of the wind.
 * WindBendingFrequency - The frequency that the object sways back and forth caused by the wind.

-The "DetailBend" parameters are specfically used for detail bending, but the "Wind" parameters are used for all parts of the bending.
+The "DetailBending" parameters are specfically used for detail bending, but the "Wind" parameters are used for all parts of the bending.

 1. Open `{your-project-path}\Materials\Types\MaterialInputs\VegetationBendingPropertyGroup.json`.
 1. Delete the `xOffset` and `yOffset` properties that we added previously if you haven't already, and add these six: